 - ISO/IEC 27043 — Incident investigation

-The latest version of ISO is ISO 27001:2013 provides a set of standard requirements for Information Security Management System (ISMS).
+The latest version of ISO is ISO 27001:2013 provides a set of standard requirements for the Information Security Management System (ISMS).
 These standards help in establishing, implementing, operating, monitoring, maintaining as well as improving ISMS.
-Overall, ISO 27001 helps organization in:
+Overall, ISO 27001 helps the organization in: